ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r may be kept almost as cool ns
+may be kept almost as cool ns
 ice.
 Let ajar, pitcher or vessel used for
 water, bo surrounded with one or more folds
 of coarse cotton, to be constantly wet; the